Java Stuff

 bytes, signed in Java

-data type is signed in java, to get the proper
+the byte data type is signed in java, to get the proper

-(unsigned) value into, say, an int
+(unsigned) value into, say, an int:

 byte b = (byte)0xFF;